vdemeester/emacs-config/.emacs.d/lisp/use-package/README.md

 archives.
-The primary use-case for this is preferring packages from the `melpa-stable` and `gnu` archives, but using specific packages from `melpa` when you need to track newer versions than what is available in the `stable` archives.
+The primary use-case for this is preferring packages from the `melpa-stable` and `gnu` archives, but using specific packages from `melpa` when you need to track newer versions than what is available in the `stable` archives is also a valid use-case.

 By default `package.el` prefers `melpa` over `melpa-stable` due to the versioning `(> evil-20141208.623 evil-1.0.9)`, so even if you are tracking only a single package from `melpa`, you will need to tag all the non-`melpa` packages with the appropriate archive.
+If this really annoys you, then you can set `use-package-always-pin` to set a default.

 If you want to manually keep a package updated and ignore upstream updates, you can pin it to `manual`, which as long as there is no repository by that